emacsway/sqlbuilder/docs/index.rst

 .. function:: sqlbuilder.smartsql.compile(expr, [state=None])

-    It's a default compiler for PostgreSQL dialect.
-Instance of :class:`Compiler`
+    It's a default compiler for PostgreSQL dialect, instance of :class:`Compiler`.
+    It also used for `representation <https://docs.python.org/2/library/functions.html#repr>`__ of expressions.

     :param expr: Expression to be compiled
     :type expr: Expr